 Real Estate Broker

-Multiples listing services (MLS) provide information about homes to nearly every major online provider.
+Multiples listing services (MLS) provide information about homes to nearly every primary online provider.
 However, what about the brokers who want to post their own set of promotional materials and collaterals to their clients?

 Wayfiler provides a way for brokers and realtors to put custom information online that is related to the physical addresses of the homes.